haraldfianbakken/docker-containers/README.md

-# docker-containers
+# Docker containers
-A repositories of various docker container builds
+A repositories of various docker container images that are custom built and pushed